Shinto

 As one would expect of an essentially animistic belief system, there are a great many local variations of Shinto.
 It has been presented that there are multiple layers or manifestations of Shinto.
 These include forms of Shinto centered around the imperial family and the major deities, forms of Shinto centered around worship in the shrines and forms of Shinto practiced outside of the shrines as folk religion.
 It's very much possible for a person to engage in all of these.
 There are also a number of discrete sects of Shinto.
 Some purport to be purist, traditionalist forms that go back to Shinto without external influences, others incorporate practices found in other traditions such as breathing exercises.

 This split into layers is also reflected in Shinto beliefs and mythology.
 It's considered that there are three types of kami: the amatsukami of heavenly realm, the kunitsukami of the earthly realm and the ya-o-yorozu no kami, or ”countless kami” which are everywhere and in every thing.
 ZUN has stated that in Touhou, the amatsukami live on the Moon.
-This would make the anthropomorphic kami found in Gensokyo kunitsukami.
+This would make the anthropomorphic kami found in Gensokyo kunitsukami or ya-o-yorozu no kami.
 This is in line with certain folk religion aspects present in Touhou, such as references to very local deities and the idea of ”native faith”.
 In one interview ZUN recalls how surprised he was to learn that almost nobody outside of Nagano knew of the deities of Suwa, which were very important to the culture of his childhood surroundings.

 Shinto is very tied to very real, concrete locations in Japan where the kami are thought to reside and be enshrined in.
 In fact, often the people do not so much revere a kami than rather all the kami in a shrine.
 While Shinto is practiced in many forms, it's widely thought that a person should revere the kami of at least two shrines: the shrine nearest to them and the Jingu.
 The nearest shrine (ujigami jinja) is thought to contain the kami that are most directly involved with protecting the individual and the Jingu enshrines Amaterasu Omikami who is thought to protect all Japanese.
 One can, and often does, revere kami from more than those two shrines.
 This can be done at the shrines itself, or then one can get ofuda (charms that in some way contain the kami) from the shrines and place them at the kamidana (home altar, ”kami shelf”) at their home.